Meaningful Ways of Providing Value During the COVID Crisis

 2. Build on Your Existing Customer Relationships

-Also, don’t forget that the cost of acquiring a new customer can be as much as five times more than that of retaining an existing one.
+Remember that acquiring a new customer can cost up to five times more than retaining an existing one.

 Live the Crisis with Your Clients